Formula One engines: Piston speed

 To lower the maximum piston/conrod acceleration, Formula One cars use short-stroke, multi-cylinder engines that result in lower average piston speed for a given displacement.
-After seeing some 16 cylinder engines, (Note: BRM Type 15, Coventry Climax FWMW and BRM P75) the number of cylinders was limited to twelve in 1972, ten in 2000, eight in 2006 and six in 2014.
+The number of cylinders peaked at sixteen with the British Racing Motors V16, Coventry Climax FWMW, and BRM P75.
+It was limited to twelve in 1972, ten in 2000, eight in 2006 and six in 2014.
 These regulation changes made higher-speed designs more difficult and less efficient.
 To operate at high engine speeds under such limits, the stroke must be short to prevent catastrophic failure, usually from the connecting rod, which is under very large stresses.
 Having a short stroke means a relatively large bore is required to reach a given displacement.
 This results in less efficient combustion, due mostly to flame-front propagation having to travel the long distance (for a volume) of ever thinner disk (larger diameter with less height) -shaped combustion chamber deviating far away from the ideal sphere shape with the tip of spark plug at its center.